ryan-d-williams/MMM-GoogleSheets/README.md

    - __Copy the URL (NOT the Deployment ID) in the following screen, this will be used in your config for the module__
 2. Setting up the module

-   - Navigate into your MagicMirror `modules` folder and execute
+   - Navigate into your MagicMirror² `modules` folder and execute

      `git clone https://github.com/ryan-d-williams/MMM-GoogleSheets.git`.
-   - Navigate to the module folder (MMM-GoogleSheets) and execute

-     `npm install`

 ## Configuration